rmarracc/Miscellaneous/README.md

 - 42 subject introducing some sysadmin basics

-### minishell

-- Very basic shell with few builtins in C

 ### PHP 00 - Day of the 42

 - Reproduction of the Day of the 42 entry page in HTML/CSS